 systemd logging is enabled you can view the logged information with the following command:

 sudo journalctl --unit manticore

-systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS allows you to specify custom startup flags Manticore Search daemon should be started with.
+systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS allows you to specify custom startup flags that the Manticore Search daemon should be started with.
 See full list here.

-For example, to start Manticore with debug logging level you can run:
+For example, to start Manticore with the debug logging level, you can run:

 systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS='--logdebug' systemctl restart manticore

 To undo it, run: